robusta-dev/robusta/docs/user-guide/flow-control.rst

 Stop Processing
 ^^^^^^^^^^^^^^^^^^
-An action can stop the processing flow if needed.
+Any action can :ref:`stop the processing flow <stop_processing>` if needed.
 No further actions will run.

-See :ref:`stop_processing` for details.
+This is how actions like :ref:`node_restart_silencer <node_restart_silencer>` work.

+Only actions that appear **after** the current action will be stopped.
+This means, for example, that silencers must appear before other playbooks.